2021–22 Liga IV

 The 2021–22 Liga IV was the 80th season of the Liga IV, the fourth tier of the Romanian football league system.
-The champions of each county association play against one from a neighboring county in a play-off to gain promotion.
+The champions of each county association play against one from a neighboring county in a play-off to gain promotion in Liga III.

 The counties were divided into seven regions, each consisting of six counties and the draw was made on 24 February 2022.